Memory, Speed Reading And Study Skills. Learn From The Comfort Of Your Home.

 As mentioned above, to ensure you have the best sound quality and to reduce the risk of audio feedback between your microphone and speakers, it is recommended to use a headset or headphones and therefore an individual device.
 However, if attending with one or more other people from the same location, you may attend as a group using just one device if you find that there are no audio issues when testing your current system set up as described above.

-Each Gloo Online Course is limited to just 5 people and participation is strictly limited to those who have booked and paid for places at the course and been invited in advance to take part by Gloo.
+Each Gloo Online Course is strictly limited to those who have booked and paid for places at the course and been invited in advance to take part by Gloo.
 The information required to access your Gloo Online Course is not publicly available and is only provided directly to those people booked to take part in the session.

 To ensure the security of your online session, for each course we use a unique password protected private randomly generated meeting ID, together with the waiting room feature to actively control and limit entry to the session to those invited to attend.
 The session is then locked once all permitted attendees are present, effectively preventing anybody else from accessing the session.